lmu-mandy/projects-shivani_harrison_deep/README.md

 The source code for NER with JNLPBA is located in ner_JNLPBA/ folder.
 Download the Jupyter notebook BERT_JNLPBA.ipynb file, upload it to your google drive and don't forget to access GPU.
 Now run all the cells.

-We sincerely Thank Prof. Mandy for all the guidance, Thamme gowda for Brat2ner.py code and Neils Rogge for tutorials on [NER with BERT](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/BERT).
+We sincerely Thank Prof. Mandy for all the guidance, Thamme Gowda for Brat2ner.py code and Neils Rogge for tutorials on [NER with BERT](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/BERT).